abhijith/rule-engine/assumptions.md

-#### The assumptions I have made for this project ...

 * A request from a channel contains only 3 fields
 	- country (String)
 	- channel (String)
 	- preferences (Array of Strings)

-* The channel categories:
+* Categories:
-	- the categories are unique unique
+	- unique
-	- a category can be a parent of a heirarchy of categories
+	- may be hierarchical
+	- associated to channels

 * Channels
 	- unique